MMSequeira/aed-2016-2017/README.md

 Copyright 2016-2017, Manuel Menezes de Sequeira.

-The code is in part a derivative work of the code which accompanies the textbook
+The code is in large part a derivative work of the code which accompanies the textbook

 > Algorithms, 4th edition by Robert Sedgewick and Kevin Wayne, Addison-Wesley